-- 4. once the UAV returns to the take-off location, analysis is finished, send command to land; - 5. on the MATLAB window, save rock size distribution results after filtering out poor quality images (Figure 5d).
+(5) on the MATLAB window, save rock size distribution results after filtering out poor quality images (Figure 5(d)).

-3. Results and Discussion
+3. Results and discussion

 At the time of this paper, multiple trials have been conducted to develop the UAV-based, automated rock fragmentation analysis and to compare it with the conventional, manual method.
 This paper presents the results of one representative trial.
-Benefits of using aerial fragmentation analysis are summarized and quantified in Section 3.3.
-Finally, an optimal strategy of measuring rock fragmentation using UAVs is proposed in Section 3.4.
+Benefits of using aerial fragmentation analysis are summarised and quantified in Section 3.3.
+Finally, extensions for measuring rock fragmentation using UAVs are proposed in Section 3.4.